Configuration options for the Nomad server on Domino

 Configuring HTTP port for use behind a reverse proxy

-Nomad server on domino HTTP port is defined by the “httpPort” option (default value is 9080).
+Nomad server on Domino HTTP port is defined by the “httpPort” option (default value is 9080).

 By default, Nomad server on Domino will redirect all HTTP requests to their corresponding HTTPS URLs.